advance100/doc_webpack/hot-module-replacement-with-webpack.md

 The dev server provides in memory records, which is good for development.

+The `--hot` switch enables hot code replacement.

+> This adds the `HotModuleReplacementPlugin`.
+Don't add it to your `webpack.config.js` if you are using the CLI.

 There is special management code for the dev-server at `webpack/hot/dev-server`, which is automatically added by `--inline`.
+(You don't have to add it to your `webpack.config.js`)

 The `style-loader` already includes hot replacement code.